-Onit became apparent that an oversight had
+On it became apparent that an oversight had

-(Date)
+((Date)

 occurred regarding proper HIPAA compliance procedures for the

 following client: This oversight was

 (Name of client)

-draw and b

 discovered by

 (Name of employee or clinician)

-NATURE OF THE OVERSIGHT
+NATURE OF THE O VERSIGHT

-The following form(s) were noted to be missing:
+The following form (s) were noted to be missing:

 Receipt of notice of privacy practices (NOPP)

 Consent to use or Disclose Protected Health Information For Treatment, Payment, I Health Care Operations and Other

 Limited Purposes.

+-

-The following violation occurred (description):
+The following viola tion occurred (description):

-ζ ,

 CURRENT STATUS

 Action taken:

+Action taken.

-Missing signed forms (if any) received and filed on:
+Missing signed for ms (if any) received and filed on:

+0.0000000000000000000000000000000000000 . ,,

 (Date)